Florida Flood Insurance Cost and Coverage in 2020

 Average cost of flood insurance in Florida

-While the average cost of flood insurance in Florida is $563 a year, or $47 a month, annual premiums vary depending on where you live in the state.
-Below is the average cost of flood insurance in some of the biggest cities in Florida.
+The average cost of flood insurance in Florida is $563 a year, but premiums vary widely depending on where you live in the state and your home's level of risk.
+For example, flood insurance costs $1,032 a year in Tallahassee on average, compared to only $500 a year in Orlando.

 |City||Average annual cost per policy||Number of policies|